google-research/language/language/multiberts/README.md

 * A set of 25 BERT-Base models (English, uncased), trained with the same hyper-parameters but different random seeds.
 * For the first five models, 28 checkpoints captured during the course of pre-training (140 checkpoints total).
-* A statistical library and a Colab notebook to demonstrate its use.
+* A statistical library (`multibootstrap.py`) and notebook examples to demonstrate its use.

-We describe the release in detail and present example analyses in the [MultiBERTs paper](https://arxiv.org/abs/2106.16163).
+We describe the release in detail and present example analyses in the [MultiBERTs paper](https://arxiv.org/abs/2106.16163), published at ICLR 2022.
 All the data and checkpoints mentioned on this page and in the paper are available on [our Cloud Bucket](https://console.cloud.google.com/storage/browser/multiberts/public).